For Supervisors and opponents

 When the time approaches for your PhD candidate to have their Midterm evaluation, the PhD coordinator for the relevant programme will contact you and the candidate to start planning the seminar.

 As supervisor, it is your responsibility to suggest one internal opponent and one external opponent for the seminar.
 You are also responsible for carrying out the seminar on the day.
+The seminar can be held physically or digitally.
+The School of Doctoral Studies does not cover expenses for travel and accommodation for opponents at the midterm evaluation.

 You must send your suggestions to the PhD coordinator for your candidate’s programme, minimum three months prior to the planned midterm seminar.
 The suggestions will be reviewed and approved by the Head of Programme, and the Dean of the School of Doctoral Studies.